algao1/blurb/content/posts/kv_optimizations.md

 ![profile](/blurb/img/kv_store/profile2.png)

 The next hotspot in the code seems to be coming from our reads, and in particular the `lsm.readChunk` function.
 This is called to read a segment (chunk) of entries from the data file, so we can iterate over it.
-There's quite a few `runtime.makeslice` calls which allocate memory (and is expensive), likely coming from `b := make([]byte, size)`.
+There's quite a few `runtime.makeslice` calls which allocate memory (and is expensive), which tells me it's likely coming from something like `b := make([]byte, size)`.

 We want to reduce this if possible, and one common approach to doing this is to use a `sync.Pool` which allows us to reuse allocated memory.